UTT-Alumni/Discord-Bot/README.md

   - CLIENT_ID (only needed if you want to deploy commands): the client id of your bot
   - RULES_CHANNEL_ID: the channel where the bot displays the rules
   - BASE_ROLE_ID: the role to add to the user once he accepts the rules and submits the modal
+  - ADMIN_ROLE_ID: users with this role will be allowed to send commands

 ### Discord server settings
 This bot gives permissions to other users.
 Discord has a non-intuitive way of allowing permissions.
 The role